marishathewicked/compTIA-flashcard-quiz/README.md

 4. Use the "Next" button to move to the next flashcard.

 5. Study various technical terms related to CompTIA certifications.

+6. If you mark a card as "learned," it will be removed from the current deck.

+7. Once all cards are learned, click Start Again to review all flashcards from the beginning.

 ## License